Skip to contents

 Data for Cohort design

-Data disaggregated at the individual level to follow vaccinated and unvaccinated populations over time.
-The dataset must contain the following information:
+Data should be disaggregated at the individual level to track vaccinated and unvaccinated populations over time.
+The dataset must include the following information:

-• Date(s) of vaccination for each individual.
-The package allows working with multiple doses for each individual and estimates the immunization date using delay times of outcomes and immunization times of vaccines.
+• Date(s) of vaccination for each individual: The package allows for multiple doses per individual and estimates the immunization date using delay times of outcomes and the timing of vaccine administration.

 data("cohortdata")